-The Group on Services (GOS) was established by the Committee on Trade and Investment (CTI) in 1997 to address trade and investment liberalization and facilitation tasks in the area of services, as mandated in the Osaka Action Agenda and instructed by APEC Leaders, Ministers, Senior Officials.
+The Group on Services (GOS) was established by the Committee on Trade and Investment (CTI) in 1997 to address trade and investment liberalization and facilitation tasks in the area of services, as mandated in the Osaka Action Agenda and instructed by APEC Leaders, Ministers and Senior Officials.

 APEC Services Competitiveness Roadmap (ASCR)

-- The key objective of the roadmap is to enable concrete action towards agreed targets both at the economy and regional level.
-The roadmap prescribes actions that promote growth and job creation across APEC economies by enhancing the competitiveness of the services sector.
+The key objective of the roadmap is to enable concrete action towards agreed targets both at the economy and regional level to promote growth and job creation across APEC economies.
+The ASCR focuses on enhancing the competitiveness of the services sector by:

 Environmental Services Action Plan (ESAP)